-There were no overdue loans and advances to overdue other assets as at 31 December 2020.
+There were no overdue other assets as at 31 December 2021.

 Market risk

 Market risk is the risk of market variables, such as foreign exchange rates, interest rates, equity and commodity prices that will move and result in profits and losses to the Branch.
 The Branch's market risk arises from customer-related business and from position taking.